CSwabez/100DaysOfCode/README.md

 ## Day 11 - Flexbox Zombies (15/01/2021)
 I think I made the right choice using Flexbox Zombies, it taches you step-by-step and gives plenty of opportunities for practice.
 The next section on FreeCodeCamp is CSS Grid and Mastery Games also has a game for that, Grid Critters, so I will likely also use that for the next section.
  - Completed up to and including Chapter 4 of Flexbox Zombies.

+## Day 12 - Flexbox Zombies (16/01/2021)
+I've been starting too late recently so today I made an effort to ensure that this was the first thing I did after having breakfast, feels a lot more productive this way.
+ - Completed Chapter 7 of Flexbox Zombies.